GlitcherOG/Project-Mcomm/README.md

 Protocol and Ports -> Protocol Type: UDP
 Name: PCSX2 UDP -> Finish
 Repeat but for TCP (select Protocol Type: TCP)

+## FAQ
+- PAL and NTSC Cant play together at this stage